Liverpool City Council elections

-Liverpool City Council elections are held every four years.
+Since 2023, Liverpool City Council elections have held every four years.
 Between 1973 and 2021 elections were generally held three years out of every four, with a third of the council being elected each time.
+The first election for the city council was held in 1835, and from then until 1973, elections were held every year for one third of the council, with the exceptions of boundary changes and World Wars 1 and 2.
 Liverpool City Council is the local authority for the metropolitan borough of Liverpool in Merseyside, England.
 Since the last boundary changes in 2023, 85 councillors have been elected from 64 wards, with each ward electing one, two or three councillors.